 Calabasas/Agoura Hills Egg-stravaganza

-No more dashing for eggs!
-Your youngsters will slowly make their way around De Anza’s “bunny trail” while enjoying face painting and crafts, a petting zoo and time with the Easter Bunny.
-Eggs will be hidden along the trail and everyone takes home a treat.
-April 15, 9 a.m.-noon.
+No more mad-dashing for eggs!
+Your young eggs-plorers will slowly make their way around De Anza Park’s “bunny trail” while enjoying face painting and crafts, a petting zoo and quality time with the Easter Bunny.
+Eggs will be (not so) hidden along the trail and everyone takes home a treat so this hunt is perfect for the younger set.
+Mar.
+24. 9 a.m.-noon.
 De Anza Park, Agoura Hills. $3.
-All ages.
+Ages 8 and under.
 Event details.

 Los Encinos Historic Egg Hunt

-Eggs are gonna roll at this annual Egg Hunt.
-Make history at the family-friendly celebration with games and activities, historic demonstrations, face painting, live music, food for sale, ducks on display and more.
-Come early for the Audobon-led bird walk in the park.
-April 15, noon-3 p.m.
+Step back in time at this annual egg hunt which has been a popular local tradition for decades.
+Re-live history at the family-friendly cel-egg-bration with games and activities, historic demonstrations, a blacksmith, face painting, old-time music, performers in period costumes and more.
+Mar.
+31. 1 p.m.
 Los Encinos State Park, Encino.
 Free admission.
 Ages 1-10.
 Event details.

 Springtime at the Adobe

-If you have annual Easter weekend plans, the Leonis Adobe Springtime Easter Hunt is perfect, as it takes place the weekend before Easter!
-There’s an egg hunt for the kids plus fun spring-themed crafts and activities, live music by local musician Craig Newton and feeding the ranch animals like the new baby lambs, sheep, goats and chickens.
-April 8, 1-4 p.m.
-Calabasas. $6.
+If you already have Easter weekend plans, the Leonis Adobe Springtime Easter Hunt is a perfect option, as it takes place the weekend before!
+There’s an egg hunt for the kids plus fun spring-themed crafts and activities, live music by local musician Craig Newton and opportunities to feed the ranch animals such as baby lambs, sheep, turkeys, and chickens.
+Mar.
+24. 1 p.m.–4 p.m.
+Calabasas. $8, kids 2 and under are free.
 All Ages.
 Event details.

 El Segundo’s Easter Underwater and Egg Hunt

-Splash to this Easter hoppening: on Friday April 14 at 7 p.m. there’s an underwater eggstravaganza at The Plunge for $5.
-For those non-water bunnies, wait until Saturday and head to Recreation Park for a free Egg Hunt by age from 9:30-11 a.m.
+Splash to this Easter eggs-perience: on the afternoon of Saturday, Mar.
+31st there’s an underwater eggstravaganza at The Plunge for $5 (RSVP at the Plunge prior to the event either in person or via phone).
+For those non-water bunnies, head to Recreation Park that morning for a free Egg Hunt by age from 9:30-11 a.m.
 Event details.

 Breakfast with the Bunny